videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.0.x/guide/video-and-audio-calling-api-sdk/quick-start.md

 ---

 import Mermaid from '@theme/Mermaid';

+# Quick Start for Conference in React Native

 VideoSDK enables the opportunity to integrate video & audio calling to Web, Android, iOS applications.
 It provides Programmable SDKs and REST APIs to build scalable video conferencing applications.